 October 16: Angel’s Envy

-Angel’s Envy co-founder and chief innovation officer Wes Henderson will talk barrel finishing and more, as we taste the new 2020 Angel’s Envy Cask Strength alongside the core bourbon.
+Angel’s Envy co-founder and chief innovation officer Wes Henderson talked barrel finishing and more, as we taste the new 2020 Angel’s Envy Cask Strength alongside the core bourbon.
 Hosted by Whisky Advocate senior whisky specialist and digital editor Susannah Skiver Barton.

 October 9: Kentucky Owl